MCMXMCM/wtr98/README.md

 # Weather98

-check the weather like it's 1998
+Check the weather in style like it's 1998

+What if the weather channel released an win98 application ... this is what could have been

 Uses: